cybercongress/cyber/computing-the-knowledge/computing-the-knowledge.md

 2. CIDv1 does not enforce deduplication.
 Without strict deduplication measures the knowledge graph quality degrades as duplicates devalue rank and degrade graph connectivity.
 Also duplicates explode the costs of storage and computations in the graph.
 Its impossible to ensure onchain deduplication as content addressing itself do not have guaranties of content availability.
 3. CIDv1 contain self descriptors which are subjectively included by a legal entity.
 This could restrict support of future formats and applications.
 Our vision to support format descriptors on the protocol level such that any format can be linked with any content.
 The costs of this approach is nearly identical as both approaches require at least 64 bytes of storage.
 But in-graph format descriptors wins in flexibility and accessibility.

 Current go-cyber implementation is based on CIDv0 as particles format.
 CIDv0 is based on ubiquitous SHA-256 and have necessary software infrastructure.
-In the future we are going to migrate particle format to plain SHA-256 such that the particle size can be reduced from 46 to 32 bytes.
+In the future we are going to migrate particle format to plain SHA-256 such that the particle size can be reduced from 34 to 32 bytes.
+Instead of `Qm` its more convinient to use `~` in documents.

 Agents form the content oracle by applying [cyberlinks](#cyberlinks).